-10 OVERDOSAGE There is no known antidote to busulfan injection other than hematopoietic progenitor cell transplantation.
-In the absence of hematopoietic progenitor cell transplantation, the recommended dosage for busulfan injection would constitute an overdose of busulfan.
-The principal toxic effect is profound bone marrow hypopolasia/aplasia and pancytopenia, but the central nervous system, liver, lungs, and gastrointestinal tract may be affected.
+There is no known antidote to busulfan injection other than hematopojetic progenitor cell Intere is no known antitione to busuitan injection other than nematopoletic progenitor ceil transplantation, in the absence of hematopoletic progenitor cell transplantation, the recommended dosage for busulfan injection would constitute an overdose of busulfan.
+The principal toxic effect is profound bone marrow hypoplasia/aplasia and pancytopenia, but the central nervous system, liver, lungs, and gastrointestinal tract may be affected.
 Monitor hematologic status closely and institute vigorous supportive measures as medically indicated.
-Survival after a single 140 mg dose of Myleran Tablets in an 18 kg.
+Survival after a single 140 mg dose of Myleran®.
+Tableto is a 11 km 4 mercand a bild he have considered to be a considered to the formation of the status of a softent of the considered of the status of a softent of the status of the status of a softent of the status Tablets in an 18 kg.
 4-year old child has been reported.
-Inadvertent administration of a greater than normal dose of oral busulfan (2.1 mg per kg: total dose of 23.3 mg per kg) occurred in a 2-year old child prior to a scheduled hone marrow transplant without seguelae.
+Inadvertent administration of a greater than normal dose of oral busulfan (2.1 mg per kg; total dose of 23.3 mg per kg) occurred in a 2-year old child prior to a scheduled bone marrow transplant without sequelae.
 An acute dose of 2.4 g was fatal in a 10-year old boy.
 There is one report that busulfan is dialyzable, thus dialysis should be considered